cmendez20/origins-of-ramen/README.md

-## A website created to visualize the origins of Japanese ramen.
+# The Origins of Japanese Ramen
-### Created by Christopher Mendez.
+A website created to provide a brief visualization of the origins of Japanese ramen.